theopensourceway/guidebook/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Open Source Way Contributor Code of Conduct

 ## Our Pledge